Ah, the olden days, when you discovered books through browsing shelves, or reading reviews in print.

 The concealment must include any details that would mar a mystery, ruin a romance, trip up a thriller.
 Even if you think a big reveal will make your trailer more popular, step on the brakes and think about your goal of selling a book.

-Ever watch a movie trailer where the clip gives away everything?
-Yeah, let’s not do that.
+Ever watch a movie trailer that gives away everything?
+Word to the wise, my fellow book trailer maker, let’s not do that.

 #7 Clear Calls to Action

 Finally, save the sales pitch for last.
 Not only will it help viewers remember the information (cover, blurbs, publisher, your website), it will make your trailer seem less like a piece of direct marketing—and more like something artful that tempts viewers toward a purchase.